 Indian Python - General Length 9.8 ft

 Indian rock python is one of the largest and longest non venomous snake of India,found in all the regions of India.
-Python is known as Ajgar in India,found in a variety of habitats including the rocky foothills,rainforests
+Python is known as Ajgar in India,found in a variety of habitats including the rocky foothills,rainforests and river valleys.

 Indian Rat Snake - General Length 7.6 ft